 3.1.1.
 Frequency of verifications

-The manufacturer shall complete the procedure for in-use verification for Part A with a frequency agreed with the authorities, until 8 years after the last vehicle of each monitor family as defined in paragraph 6.3.12.1. of UNR 154 is [sold/produced] and report the results of the verification to the authorities.
+The manufacturer shall complete the procedure for in-use verification for Part A within 3 years after the first vehicle of each Part A family is produced and every 2 years afterwards until 8 years after the last vehicle of each monitor family as defined in paragraph 6.11.1.1. of UNR 154 is produced and report the results of the verification to the authorities.
 The authorities may decide to proceed with their own verification of Part A, at a frequency and magnitude based on risk assessment, or request more information from the manufacturers.

-The verification of the monitors shall not be mandatory if the annual sales of the monitor family are less than 5,000 vehicles in Contracting Parties applying this Regulation for the previous year.
+The verification of the monitors shall not be mandatory if the annual production volume of an in-service conformity family intended for sales in the Contracting Parties that apply this regulation is less than 5,000 vehicles in Contracting Parties applying this Regulation for the previous calendar year.
 Such families may still be selected to be tested for Part A, at the request of the responsible authorities.

 3.1.2.
 Verification procedure